II. Money and marketing

 The following people rate free tickets:

-Remember that a free ticket costs you money.
+Remember that a free ticket costs you money, so don’t give out too many.
 Every free ticket holder will eat one lunch per day, receive a goodie bag, drinks a few beers on your tab, and takes up a seat that a paying attendee could have occupied.
-In general free ticket holders should make up between 10 and 15% of your attendees.
+In general free ticket holders should make up between 10 and 20% of your attendees.

 In the last three weeks before the conference people will creep out of the woodwork who feel they’re entitled to a free ticket.
 You should ignore them — rudely, if necessary.
 These people deserve nothing.

-You must add your local VAT rate to your ticket price; you pay that money to the government through normal procedures.
+You must add your local VAT rate to your ticket price; you pay that money to the government through the normal procedures in your country.
 The question is how you present this VAT to your customers.

-Krijn and I decided to publish the ticket prices without VAT, and add a note to the table that 19% Dutch VAT applies.
+Krijn and I decided to publish the ticket prices without VAT, and add a note to the table that 21% Dutch VAT applies.
 After all, our customers are freelancers or companies who are used to working with VAT-exclusive prices.
+There’s nothing wrong with publishing VAT-inclusive prices, though — it’s just a decision you have to make.

 Despite generating quite a few tweets and blog posts, your initial announcement of the conference will generate only modest ticket sales.
 Potential attendees sit up and take notice, study the speaker list, and decide they might like to go.
 They won’t buy a ticket immediately, though.
 They have employers or spouses to convince, or calculate they can afford to go to the conference if they get that one job they’re currently pitching for.

-So during the early bird period there will be some ticket sales, but not a lot.
-The first big peak comes with the end of early bird.
+The first big sales peak comes with the end of early bird.
 Those who have already decided to go will be spurred to action in order to save €100 (or whatever), and you’ll suddenly sell a lot of tickets.
+This is the point of offering early-bird tickets.

 After the end of early bird ticket sales will drop sharply, but will settle in a plateau with roughly the same amount of sales every week.
 In the last two weeks before the conference ticket sale will once again spike.
 Potential attendees know that this is really their last chance, and will make the purchase.
 If you’re lucky you’ll sell out during this last spike.